 A willingness to advocate the Necessary rather than merely Practical.

 In December 2018, Miss Hein began her journey as a muralist in New Orleans.
 Since then she has painted all over the Crescent City, and beyond!
-Currently, her project is a secret New Orleans warehouse space.
-An edenic magic wellspring that enchants the precious neighborhood, this project is a special, focused effort and the expression is in thoughtful response to a deep consideration of the world.
+Currently, her project is a New Orleans warehouse near Broad and Washington.
+An enigmatic magic building near Zoney Mash Brewery, this project is a special, focused effort.
+This is her thoughtful response to a deep consideration of the 2020 world.

 This 1,800 square foot geometric mural becomes an uptown New Orleans auto shop, -Crescent City Automotive.
 Located at 4619 Magazine Street, the mural addresses an abandoned, stupendous southern church across the street - it's stained glass windows providing the inspiration and title of the design.
 The pallet was pulled directly from the surrounding Magazine Street community colors - The Bead Shop, La Boulangerie, a flower store and Free to Be Power Yoga.
 If you pass by the shop, say hi to Kevin, Bryce, Sean, Paul and Wendy!

 This concept was created for New Orleans coffee cafe, Drink Beauty.
 Cloudscape I is located inside a light pink shotgun house turned trendy java establishment with black and white striped floors .
 Head to 3424 Magazine street, grab a turmeric latte and snap a pic in front of these frothy billowing clouds.